MicroEJ/docs/index.rst

 Welcome to MicroEJ developer documentation.
 Browse the following chapters to familiarize yourself with MicroEJ Technology and understand the principles of app and platform development with MicroEJ.

-- The `Glossary <glossary.html>`_ chapter describes MicroEJ terminology
+- The `Glossary <glossary.html>`_ chapter describes MicroEJ terminology.
-- The `Overview <overview/index.html>`_ chapter introduces MicroEJ products and technology
+- The `Overview <overview/index.html>`_ chapter introduces MicroEJ products and technology.
-- The `Application Developer Guide <ApplicationDeveloperGuide/index.html>`_ presents Java applications development and debugging tools
+- The `Application Developer Guide <ApplicationDeveloperGuide/index.html>`_ presents Java applications development and debugging tools.
-- The `Platform Developer Guide <PlatformDeveloperGuide/index.html>`_ teaches you how to integrate a C Board Support as well as simulation configurations
+- The `Platform Developer Guide <PlatformDeveloperGuide/index.html>`_ teaches you how to integrate a C Board Support as well as simulation configurations.
-- The `Kernel Developer Guide <KernelDeveloperGuide/index.html>`_ introduces you to advanced concepts, such as partial updates and dynamic app life cycle workflows
+- The `Kernel Developer Guide <KernelDeveloperGuide/index.html>`_ introduces you to advanced concepts, such as partial updates and dynamic app life cycle workflows.
-- The `Tutorials <Tutorials/index.html>`_ cover a variety of topics related to developing with the MicroEJ ecosystem.
+- The `Tutorials <Tutorials/index.html>`_ chapter covers a variety of topics related to developing with the MicroEJ ecosystem.

 .. toctree::
    :maxdepth: 2